shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 ### 2.1.
 Build SD Card

-1. From Ubuntu PC, download [the SD card image](http://udc0393891.dhcp.ti.com/webgen/publish/nightly/PROCESSOR_SDK_LINUX_SK_TDA4VM/latest/exports/ti-processor-sdk-linux-sk-tda4vm-etcher-image.zip) [TODO: update URL].
+1. From Ubuntu PC, download [the SD card image](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_01_00_02/exports/ti-processor-sdk-linux-sk-tda4vm-etcher-image.zip).

 2. Flash the downloaded image to a SD card (minimum 32GB, high-performance) using Balena Etcher tool.
-For detailed instruction, please refer to [this section](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_00_01_10/exports/docs/getting_started.html#software-setup) [TODO: Update the link].
+For detailed instruction, please refer to [this section](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_01_00_02/exports/docs/getting_started.html#software-setup).

 **NOTE**: The etcher image is created for 16 GB SD cards, if you are using a larger SD card, it is highly recommended to expand the root filesystem to use the full SD card capacity using below steps on the Ubuntu PC.